 The term “minimalist” is thrown around a lot in the design world.
 If you’re going to use this word you should understand what it means and use it correctly.

 The first thing you should understand is that simple does not equal minimalist.
-They are similar like the number 2 and 2.5 are similar, but they are not the same.
-Minimalist lives at the end of the continuum, where simple does not.
+They are similar like the number 2 and 2.5 are similar, but they’re not the same.
+Minimalist lives at the end of the spectrum, where simple does not.

 Signal-to-Noise Ratio Comparison

-Minimalist is Not Always Ideal
+Too Minimalist Is Not Ideal

 There’s a danger when your design is too minimalist.
 The image below shows the spectrum of aesthetic and minimalist navigation bars.
 As the navigation bar gets more minimalist, it starts to look less like buttons and more like page text.
 This can cause users to confuse the button labels with page text.